SarthakShri/Snake-Game/README.md

 # Snake-Game
-This is a Snake Game python project I made using Turtle library!
+This is a Snake Game python project I made using Turtle and Tkinter library!